1aheed/auto-captions-bulk/README.md

 pip install moviepy requests
 Ensure FFmpeg is installed: Make sure FFmpeg is installed and available in your system's PATH.

-Obtain an OpenAI API key: Get an API key from OpenAI and replace the placeholder API key ("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") in the script with your actual key.
+Obtain an OpenAI API key: Get an API key from OpenAI and replace the placeholder API key ("sk-key") in the script with your actual key.

 Prepare your input videos: